fishing Dartmouth sea angling Devon uk charter boat shore plaice turbot bass river dart

 Bait Stops

-Even when fishing a plain hook on a trace without fancy spoons and attractors, I usually put a moveable stopper knot just above the hook, similarly to those used on shore fishing rigs.
+In the days when I used to thread my worms up the hook shank, even when fishing a plain hook on a trace without fancy spoons and attractors, I used to habitually put a moveable stopper knot just above the hook, similarly to those used on shore fishing rigs.

 I find the simplest method is to thread the line twice through a short length - say about 4mm of small diameter, fine silicone tube.
 If you prefer it, you could use a wrap of fine telephone wire.